makersmelx/GiteaCanvasHelper/README.md

 Create a team in the organization which have all students of this course on Canvas page as its members.

+Notice that this function will only add students who have registered on Gitea.
+If they are to be taught how to register on the lab, you can try loop version so that it can run itself.
 ~~~
 npm start s <course name> <team name>
 ~~~